 First there was the idea that I was perhaps going to hate India.
 Then there was the planning to cram as much of the best places to visit in India into ten days to decide whether or not I liked it.
-Following that was the realization that, if I was going to decide if I liked India, a manic 10 day tour of Varanasi, Delhi, the whole of Rajasthan and Mumbai was possibly not going to be the thing to convince me.
-And finally there was the cancellation of all flights or plans to do any form of adventure activities in Goa and the sitting down in the Goan sand with the smug look of an expert procrastinator.
+Following that was the realisation that, if I was going to decide if I liked India, a manic 10-day tour of Varanasi, Delhi, the whole of Rajasthan and Mumbai after my Goa Holidays was possibly not going to be the thing to convince me.

 I randomly met a friend in Chiang Mai who told me about this yoga teacher training she’d signed up for in India in February.
 “I’d love to go to India to do yoga”, I sighed absentmindedly.
 I’d been practising yoga most days since leaving Canada in January 2014, but it never occurred to me that my practice was strong enough to consider a teacher training, and this was not part of my plan anyway (in hindsight I realise that I did not actually have a plan – and I still don’t), so my words didn’t really mean much.

 A few weeks ago, in the town of Mapusa, Northern Goa, India, a man called Ramakrishna stared right through my soul before making me a small bottle of perfume.